These ideas for summer excursions bring your child’s favorite books to life

 Visit a museum with an armor exhibit; eat a meal with your hands at Medieval Times restaurant (there are eight across the country); attend a medieval festival on a summer weekend.
 With music, sporting events, and competitions, all performed in historic dress, your child will find himself fully immersed in the period.

-Inspirational titles
+Suggested titles

-- Crispin, the Cross of Lead, Avi
+- Crispin, the Cross of Lead(opens in a new window) by Avi

-- The Midwife's Apprentice, Karen Cushman
+- The Midwife’s Apprentice(opens in a new window) by Karen Cushman

-- Knight's Castle, Edward Eager
+- Knight’s Castle(opens in a new window) by Edward Eager

-- The Castle Builder, Dennis Nolan
+- The Castle Builder(opens in a new window) by Dennis Nolan

 Music